Pink Flower

 The approach

-This project was a two-person collaboration with a visual designer.
+This project was a two-person collaboration with my Head of Creative, who handled the visual direction.

-I led the research, content design, and UX: designing the core function of the game, testing and iterating on digital and physical prototypes, and authoring and refining the majority of game content through multiple iterations to ensure the experience was engaging, understandable, and practical for staff at all levels.
+I led the research, content design, and UX: designing the core function of the game, testing and iterating on prototypes, and authoring and refining the majority of game content to ensure the experience was engaging, understandable, and practical for staff at all levels.

 The concept